Lagger2807/TRO14-Downloader/README.md

-Nothing to say, this launcher is shit copy the code only if you want to suffer trying to optimize and refactor this mess
+Nothing to say, this launcher is shit;
+copy the code only if you want to suffer trying to optimize and refactor this mess